Frequently Asked Questions

 Human Subjects Research Ethics training must be completed.
 The UTEP IRB Office has now implemented CITI training.
 It is a more comprehensive training module.
 Once completed, the training is valid for three years and accepted at most universities across the states.

 IRB 101 presents an overview of human subjects research and ethics.
-The workshop materials are intended to provide faculty and student researchers with the “guide/tools” for the responsible conduct of research.
+The workshop materials are intended to provide faculty and student researchers with the “guide/tools” best and responsible research practices.
 Orientation, navigation and submission processes for IRBNet will also be reviewed.
 To register for the workshop, please contact Christina Ramirez (747-7693).

 A template and guidelines are available in the forms library on the project designer page in IRBNet.
-Regulations require eight basic elements and six additional elements of consent that applies based on the study to be conducted.
+Regulations require nine basic elements and nine additional elements of consent that applies based on the study to be conducted.

 Data collection must cease the earlier date of the following: when data collection is complete or the expiration date is reached.
 To extend the approval, a request for renewal and progress report must be submitted via IRBNet.

 Research staff such as statisticians, secretaries, and others who handle de-identified data or assist with manuscript preparation need not be listed and need not complete the training.
-The PI and all Co-PIs must be listed.
+The PI, Co-PI(s), and all other research personnel considered engaged in the research project must be listed.

 A PI should submit the names of Co-PIs and others who will interact with the subjects, either in the proposal or in the study personnel form, as all investigators must complete the required IRB ethics training.
 If students are used in interactions with subjects, a study personnel form with changes and the supporting training verification must be submitted as a project amendment when the students are replaced on the project.

-The required forms as well as all the supporting guidelines and training information is available on the IRB website.
+The required forms as well as all the supporting guidelines and training information are available on the IRB website.
 Forms can also be found in the IRBNet reference library.

 Data from research that can be linked to the subjects can be used if and only if you have clearly stated this possibility in the consent process and it is included in the consent document signed by the individual subject.